Last updated on June 10th, 2021 at 02:59 pm

 Robbie’s is a good marina to book a fishing charter, diving trip or rent a kayak.
 It became the favorite buffet for tarpon through an act of kindness.

-Two decades ago, the owners of Robbie’s saw a tarpon they named Scarface floundering in shallow water.
+More than two decades ago, the owners of Robbie’s saw a tarpon they named Scarface floundering in shallow water.
 When Robbie went to guide the fish into deeper water, he discovered its jaw was ripped open.

 According to the story on Robbie’s website, he summoned a friend who stitched the jaw with twine and a mattress needle.
 After hand-feeding the fish for six months in a tank, a healthy Scarface went back into the wild.
 But not quite.
 Scarface kept coming back.
 And then he began bringing his friends.